Conservation Volunteer Programme

-Volunteers will help monitor elephant movement patterns, range utilization and vegetation impact with the aid of telemetry (certain individuals are fitted with radio collars).
+Volunteers help monitor elephant movement patterns, range utilization and vegetation impact.
 A part of this research project that volunteers are very involved with, is recording the unique ear markings of each elephant for management purposes.
 Elephant identification sheets are given to each volunteer, who in turn will assist the conservation department in this regard.

 Lion prey selection monitoring

-The estimated number of rhino poached during 2012 in South Africa is 633.
-This crisis is the most significant conservation issue that South Africa has faced.
+This rhino poaching crisis is the most significant conservation issue that South Africa is facing.
 Kariega conservation volunteers help monitor and account for rhinos on the property on a regular basis.
 For safety reasons we do not divulge more information about this monitoring project or our rhino numbers on the reserve.